Hooked Fisherman

 Pros

-Shimano name at an accessible price
+Shimano name recognition at an accessible price

 Functional for stocked trout and panfish